MackenzieCard/Fetch/README.md

 2. The ability for logged-in users to add friends.

-3. A comment feature on status updates to allow for users to comment on other user's status updates.
+3. A comment feature on status updates to allow for users to comment on other users' status updates.

 <img width="1419" alt="Fetch Demo Screenshots - Homepage" src="https://user-images.githubusercontent.com/109083308/195133112-e26f09d0-ce75-4417-a0bd-c2cd9a892a13.png">